 When Can You Watch The Conjuring 3?

 The Conjuring 3 was originally slated to release on September 11, 2020.
 Sadly, fans of the popular horror franchise will have to wait even longer to see this film.
-Due to the coronavirus pandemic, The Conjuring: The Devil Made Me Do It will now be released in theaters on June 4, 2021.
+Due to the coronavirus pandemic, The Conjuring: The Devil Made Me Do It will now be released in theaters and on HBO Max for streaming on June 4, 2021.

 What Is the Plot of The Conjuring: The Devil Made Me Do It?